autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 ### Automated XDM

-We are working on an update for EVM wallet detection in Astral that will enable you to XDM back to consensus without needing to use PolkadotJS and instead stay entirely within Astral.

 It is also possible to use the [Auto SDK](https://develop.autonomys.xyz/sdk/auto-xdm)’s `@autonomys/auto-xdm` package to submit these transactions if you’d like to automate them in some way.